rimanfarhood/Chic-Salon/README.md

   * Full responisve navigation bar including links to Home, Treatments and Contact pages as well as a link the About Us section on the Home Page.
   * Makes the navigation between the pages easier for the user.
+![Nav Bar]
 * Footer

    * Responisve footer containing three sections, Address with the address to the salon and a phone number, Email section and a Soical Media section contaning to icons with links.
    * Provides the user with contact information, address and links t our social media plattforms.
 Where they to see more of our daily work on clients etc.

-![Nav Bar]

-- __The landing page image__

-  - The landing includes a photograph with text overlay to allow the user to see exactly which location this site would be applicable to.
-  - This section introduces the user to Love Running with an eye catching animation to grab their attention
+![Footer]

+* Favicon

+    * Site wide favicon included on all pages, with the sicssors icon.
+    * The image icon on the tab makes it easier for the user to find the site when having multiple tabs open at the same time.

+* 404 Page

+   * A costum made 404 page will be displayed when a broken link is used to navigate.
+   * It will allow the user to comfortably be redirected to the main website.

 ![Landing Page](https://github.com/lucyrush/readme-template/blob/master/media/love_running_landing.png)